 Second, many small businesses do not have the budget to allocate to high-paying data science positions, and will instead need to rely on easier to use tools for existing staff in marketing, IT, and management.

-Another IDC trend that seems to bode well for SMBs is the trend towards cloud-based solutions.
-IDC predicts that cloud-based big data and analytics solutions will grow three times faster than their on-premise counterparts, likely lightening the load on SMB’s IT staff and on company budget.
+Another IDC trend that seems to bode well for machine learning for small business is the trend towards cloud-based solutions.
+IDC predicts that cloud-based big data and analytics solutions will grow three times faster than their on-premise counterparts, likely lightening the load on small business’ IT staff and the company budget.

 HBR’s Take on Potentials for Predictive Analytics in Business